More Than Memory Savings: Zeroth-Order Optimization Mitigates Forgetting in Continual Learning: Experiments

 \subsection{Experimental Details}

 We evaluate the methods on three widely-used benchmarks in CIL works: CIFAR100 \cite{krizhevsky2009learning}, ImageNet-R \cite{russakovsky2015imagenet} and DomainNet \cite{peng2019moment}.
 Following the settings in prior work \cite{rebuffi2017icarl, smith2023codap}, we conduct the experiments using two settings: 5-class and 10-class per task for CIFAR100 and ImageNet-R, 69-class per task for DomainNet.
+We fix the class/task order using seed 1993 for all methods and datasets.

 \textbf{Evaluation Metric: } Across all experiments, we report three key metrics following \cite{sun2025pilot}: (1) \textbf{average accuracy (avg)} across all tasks at the end of training, (2) \textbf{last-task accuracy (last)} on the latest task, and (3) \textbf{catastrophic forgetting (fgt)}, defined as the average drop in accuracy of old tasks from their best observed accuracy to their final accuracy \cite{díazrodríguez2018dontforgetforgettingnew}.
-Formal definitions are provided in Appendix A.
+Formal definitions are provided in supplementary material.

 \textbf{Training Details: } All methods use a ViT-B/16~\cite{dosovitskiy2021an} backbone pre-trained on ImageNet-21K \cite{russakovsky2015imagenet}.
 Following~\cite{gao2023lae}, we insert a LoRA-like adapter module with rank $r=5$ in parallel to the MLP layers in each of the first five transformer blocks.
 For ZO optimization, we set the perturbation magnitude to $\varepsilon=0.001$ and the query budget to $Q=4$ with L2 clipping at 1.0 for the ZO updates.
 In ZO-FC, the classifier is optimized with SGD (LR=0.01, cosine decay), and the adapter with ZO-SGD (LR=0.01, constant).
 Note that, we adopt the official implementations and follow the hyperparameter settings recommended in their original papers and the LAMDA-PILOT benchmark \cite{sun2025pilot}.
 And the compared methods are conducted by using same checkpoints of the pre-trained model and task orders to ensure a fair comparison.
-The other related training configurations can be found in Appendix A.
+The other related training configurations can be found in supplementary material.